MarcPetrovic/DS_project_streamlit_webapp/README.md

 ---

 ## Data Source
-The analyses are based on publicly available datasets provided as part of the training resources from datascientest.com.
+The analyses are based on publicly available datasets entitled “Bank Marketing (with social/economic context)”, it is freely available to secondary researchers in the machine learning repository of the University of California, Irvine (UCI), at the following link: http://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 ---

 ## Acknowledgements
-Special thanks go to Lucas Varela for his guidance and to datascientest.com as the training provider.
+Special thanks go to Lucas Varela for his guidance and to datascientest.com as the training provider of this project.

 ---